 5. Doubtful Sound

-Everybody has Milford Sound on their bucket - and trust us - it's worthy of a top spot!
+Everybody has Milford Sound on their bucket list, and trust me, it's worthy of a top spot!
 But if you're wanting to explore a little off the beaten track, then the towering green mountains, waterfalls, walking trails and blue waters of the UNESCO World Heritage Listed Doubtful Sound is a must!
 The best way to get there?
 Hire a Car or a Campervan and embark on a NZ Road Trip!

 7. The world's steepest street in Dunedin